SchoolsCompared.com Top Schools Awards 2019 – 2020. The Best Schools in the UAE.

 • Repton School Dubai

-• The English College - Award for outstanding use of technology
+• Award for outstanding use of technology

 JOINT Winners: Fairgreen School and Jumeirah English Speaking School – Arabian Ranches